 \subsection{Comparison and analysis of different types of rubidium vapor cells}

-We also selected five types of rB vapor cells, the parameters of which are shown in Table 1, and used the above four methods to measure the $T_2$ of Rb in different Rb vapor cells.
+Furthermore, we selected five types of Rb atomic vapor cells, the parameters of which are shown in Table 1, and used the above four methods to measure the $T_2$ of different Rb atomic vapor cells.
 Typical results are shown in Fig. 6(a).
-The figure shows that the 20 mm$\times$20 mm$\times$20 mm purified $\rm{^{87}Rb}$ vapor cell filled with 100 Torr $N_2$ have the best suppression of atomic spin decoherence.
+The figure shows that the 20 mm$\times$20 mm$\times$20 mm purified $\rm{^{87}Rb}$ atomic vapor cell filled with 100 Torr $N_2$ have the best suppression of atomic spin decoherence.

-It is also evident from Fig. 6 (a) that the $T_2$ obtained by the spin noise spectrum method is significantly smaller than that of the other three methods.
-We compare the FWHM obtained by FFT of the FID signal with the FWHM of the spin noise spectrum, as shown in Fig. 6(b).
-The FWHM of the spin noise spectrum signal is significantly wider than the FWHM of the FID signal after FFT.
+It is evident from Fig. 6 (a) that the $T_2$ obtained by the spin noise spectrum method is significantly smaller than that of the other three methods.
+We compare the FWHM obtained by FFT of the improved FID signal fitting method with the FWHM of the spin noise spectrum fitting method, as shown in Fig. 6(b).
+The FWHM of the spin noise spectrum fitting method is significantly wider than the FWHM of the improved FID signal after FFT.
 The main reasons are as follows.
 Firstly, the spin noise spectrum measures atomic spins' fluctuations under unpolarization, which yields a relatively small signal amplitude and a poor signal-to-noise ratio.
-At the same time, the power broadening and the inhomogeneity of the probe light in the Rb cell can also have a negative effect.
+Simultaneously, the power broadening and the inhomogeneity of the probe light in the Rb cell can have a negative effect.
 Secondly, due to the influence of the transit time broadening and the measurement time.
-And they interact with each other.
 The longer the measurement time, the more times the atoms cross the probe beam, and the wider the line broadening caused by the crossing time.
-Furthermore, the inhomogeneity of the static magnetic field also affects the FWHM, further influence the $T_2$ of Rb.
+Furthermore, the inhomogeneity of the static magnetic field also affects the FWHM, further influencing the $T_2$ of Rb.

-In addition to the spin noise spectrum method, the other three methods also have differences in measurement results due to the different magnetic fields at the time of measurement, but the three methods can be used for different types of magnetometers.
-Since only static magnetic field exists in the measurement process and the time-sequence control system avoids the negative effect of pump light in the measurement, the whole measurement process is cleaner in terms of environmental factors, and relatively more accurate $T_2$ of Rb are obtained from the measurement.
+In addition to the spin noise spectrum method, the other three methods have differences in measurement results owing to the different magnetic fields at the time of measurement; however, the three methods can be used for different types of magnetometers.
+Because only a static magnetic field exists in the measurement process and the time-sequence control system avoids the negative effect of pump light in the measurement, the whole measurement process has more cleaner environmentally, and relatively accurate $T_2$ of Rb are obtained from the improved FID signal fitting method.